ELGIN BAYLOR – Basketball

 ORIN E. “BABE” HOLLINGBERY – Coach (Football)

-Many have tried but none have emulated his 17-year career as Washington State football coach, servitude highlighted by a dozen victories over the University of Washington.
+Many have tried but none have emulated his 17-year career as Washington State University football coach, servitude highlighted by a dozen victories over the University of Washington.
 In addition to guiding the Cougars to all sorts of victories, he guided Mel Hein and Turk Edwards to All-American rating.

 FRED HUTCHINSON – Baseball